+- Have you ever felt lost?

-- Is it hard to ask for forgiveness when you have done something wrong? - Are you able to forgive others? - Why does God rejoice when a sinner asks for forgiveness?
+- What helps you find your way back to God?

+- Why does God rejoice when a sinner is reconciled?

 [If you are not going to continue with the doctrinal discussion, proceed to the Gospel in Life.]